kuexiong/rvu-tracker/DesignDocuments/userStories.md

 As a registered user, I want to be able to add the time billed for each patient, for each CPT code.

 ### View RVU Accrued*
-As a registered user, I want to be able to see the time billed converted to total RVU (Relative Value Units) per month so I can make sure I am going to meet my goal.
+As a registered user, I want to be able to see the time billed converted to total RVU (Relative Value Units) per month, so I can make sure I am going to meet my goal.

+### RVU Progress Bar*
+As a registered user, I want to be able to see a progress bar visualizing my accrued RVUs, so that I can quickly gauge my productivity.

 *Denotes MVP